 None of the Directors on the Board has any specific executive functions, other than three (3) directors that sit on the Company's Executive Committee, viz.
-Dr. Alec A Mizzi (Chairman of the Committee), Mr. David G. Curmi and Mr. Joseph A. Gasan.
+Dr. Alec A Mizzi (Chairman of the Committee), Mr. David G. Curmi and Mr. Joseph A. Gasan who assumed certain executive duties pertaining to the role of the CEO during the period commencing on 3 April 2012 and ending on 18 September 2012.

-The Executive Committee, which typically meets between two and three times a month, for a total of thirty (30) meetings during the period under review, acts as an interface between the Senior Management of the Company and the Board.
+The Executive Committee, which typically meets between two and three times a month, for a total of thirty-six (36) meetings during the period under review, acts as an interface between the Senior Management of the Company and the Board.
 The terms of reference of the Executive Committee envisage the monitoring of the execution of policy matters delegated by the Board to ensure the attainment of the Company's objectives.